crypt0rr/kb/README.md

 into `dist/`, generates an asset manifest with SHA256 hashes, and then builds the Pagefind search index.

+The supported angle shortcodes are rendered through the static page pipeline:
+`youtube` embeds use the privacy-preserving `youtube-nocookie.com` host and `gist` renders as a CSP-safe link to GitHub.
+The content checker validates the required identifiers for both forms; unsupported or malformed shortcodes must be fixed before publishing.

 `npm run check:content` validates frontmatter, shortcodes, references, and downloadable content assets.
 New files under `content/**/files/` must be referenced by a `resources` or `attachments` shortcode unless they are an